What is a Feasibility Study?

 - Physical vs. online marketing

-How to Get Your Feasibility Data
+How to Get Data Resulting from a Feasibility Study

 By far the quickest way to get going is to hire a consultant to run the study from start to finish and report on their findings.
 While tempting, this option is probably out of the question for all but the best-funded startups.

 You’ll also need to include the costs of the feasibility report itself in your economic factors, and doing so might push businesses that were just barely profitable in their early stages into the red.